Mitsubishi Lancer 1600GSR (1973)

 Road testing the Mitsubishi Lancer 1600GSR

-Just as we were enjoying the Works Rally Lancer to our hearts’ content for our full Road Test (see August 1973 issue), Mitsubishi released the hot twin-carb Lancer was onto the market.
-So, we immediately contacted Mitsubishi and arranged to borrow a pale metallic green Lancer 1600GSR.
+Just after we had fully enjoyed testing the Works Rally Lancer for our Road Test (see the August issue), Mitsubishi released a hot twin-carb Lancer onto the market.
+Without hesitation, we contacted Mitsubishi and arranged to borrow a pale metallic green Lancer 1600GSR.

 Despite the low gearing, each gear has good extension.
-If you rev it up to 6000rpm, which is not at all psychologically uneasy, you can reach 43, 78, 110, and 160km/h in first, second, third, and fourth gears, respectively.
-At an indicated speed of 100km/h on the speedometer (the actual speed at this reading is 95.5km/h), the engine is turning 3900rpm in fourth gear, and 3350rpm in fifth gear.
-With the windows closed, it is very quiet.
-The overall noise level is low, and if the law allows, you can enjoy quiet cruising at 140km/h, with 4800rpm on the tachometer, but at 160km/h, or 5300rpm, the noise increases rapidly and you instinctively reach for the radio’s volume knob.
+When revved up to 6000rpm, which is not at all psychologically uncomfortable, the car reaches 43, 78, 110, and 160km/h in first, second, third, and fourth gears, respectively.
+With an indicated 100km/h on the speedometer (the actual speed was 95.5km/h), the engine is turning 3900rpm in fourth gear, or 3350rpm in fifth gear.
+With the windows closed, the cabin remains pleasantly quiet.
+Overall noise levels are low, and if the law allows, you can enjoy quiet cruising at 140km/h, with 4800rpm on the tachometer.
+However, if you push on to 160km/h, or 5300rpm, engine noise rises sharply, and you instinctively reach for the radio’s volume knob.

-We were impressed by the not-too-stiff springs and effective dampers at first, but after sustained hard cornering, we began to feel a lack of damping.
-The Lancer reacted strongly to even the slightest undulations in the pavement, making it feel like it was floating around.
-On a straight downhill stretch, we felt uneasy and wanted to ease off the throttle.
-We thought maybe the oil in the dampers had overheated, spoiling their effectiveness, so we stopped and waited an hour for them to cool down, but this had no effect.
-The odometer was only at 3,500km, so if the functionality of the dampers themselves was already deteriorating, it would of course be too early for that.
+At first, we were impressed by the not-too-stiff springs and the effective dampers, but after a prolonged session of hard cornering, we began to notice a lack of damping.
+Even slight undulations in the road caused exaggerated reactions, giving the car a floating sensation.
+On downhill straights, it felt unsettling enough that we instinctively wanted to ease off the throttle.
+We thought that maybe the oil in the dampers had overheated, spoiling their effectiveness, so we stopped and waited an hour for them to cool down, but this had no effect.
+At the time, the odometer was only showing around 3,500km, which is far too early for any real deterioration in the functioning of the dampers themselves.

-Though not particularly outstanding, the front and rear seats are well-sized, well-shaped, and reasonably soft.
-The rear seats are flat and lack hand grips, so passengers will have a hard time in fast cornering, but space is adequate for two adults, and it is far more practical than (and preferable to) the many coupes and hardtops that sacrifice space for the sake of style with steeply sloping roofs and rear windows.
+The seats, while not particularly outstanding, are well-shaped and adequately soft both front and rear.
+The rear seats are fairly flat, and there are no grab handles, so passengers can feel some discomfort in hard cornering, but space is adequate for two adults.
+Compared to the many coupes and hardtops that sacrifice interior space for the sake of style, with steeply sloping roofs and rear windows, the Lancer is far more practical and agreeable.

 The disc/drum brakes with powerful servo assistance are very good.
-The pedal pressure is very light, which is a strange feeling when you first move your foot from the heavy throttle, but you quickly get used to it and find the brakes extremely easy to control.
-Most drivers of this car will also use the powerful engine braking, aided by the snappy shifting, to help with deceleration, but even when we pushed the brakes hard, we didn’t feel any signs of fade.
+Pedal effort is very light, which feels strange at first when moving your foot from the heavy throttle, but you quickly get used to it and find the brakes extremely easy to control.
+Most drivers in this car will rely on the crisp shifting and strong engine braking to help with deceleration, but even when we deliberately pushed the brakes hard, we detected no signs of fade.

-The steering, with a variable ratio of 15.6-18.2:1 common to all Lancers, is also very good, being light and accurate at any speed, and the leather-wrapped wheel is easy to grip in terms of size and shape, so your hands won’t feel rushed even when speeding down winding roads.
+The steering, with a variable ratio of 15.6-18.2:1 common to all Lancers, is also very good, being light and accurate at any speed.
+The leather-wrapped wheel is easy to grip in terms of size and shape, so your hands won’t fumble or feel rushed even when pushing hard on winding roads.

-Thus, after driving 600km on the weekend in Izu and on the empty mountain roads of Hakone over two weekdays, we can conclude that the GSR, while very orthodox in its layout, is a well-balanced and all-around excellent car.
-It is easy to drive under any conditions and feels sporty.
-Even in the less-than-ideal conditions of traffic jams and mountain roads, it recorded a good fuel economy of 10.6km/l overall.
-If it were given wider wheels, better tires, and high-quality dampers, we’re sure it could become the Escort Mexico of Japan.
+After covering 600km over the weekend in Izu and on the empty mountain roads of Hakone, our conclusion is that the GSR, while very orthodox in its layout, is a well-balanced and all-around excellent car.
+It is easy to drive under any conditions, yet still feels sporty.
+Despite the challenging conditions of traffic jams and mountain roads, it recorded a respectable fuel economy of 10.6km/l overall.
+If it were given wider wheels, better tires, and high-quality dampers, it could easily become the Escort Mexico of Japan.